lucapalamenti/GeographyApp/README.md

 ## Recent Changes

 ### To Add
-- Display maps in center of screen instead of top left
 - When finishing a game, display regions that you struggled with
 - Add "Borders" table to database that tells you what regions a region borders
 - Incorrect inputs shown at end